-To confidently describe the prevalence or frequency with which a phenomenon occurs in the population at large, for example, it is necessary to collect data from a probability sample (often referred to in common parlance as a "representative sample") By contrast, simply to document that a phenomenon occurs, case studies and nonprobability samples are often adequate.
+To confidently describe the prevalence or frequency with which a phenomenon occurs in the population at large, for example, it is necessary to collect data from a probability sample (often referred to in common parlance as a "representative sample").
+By contrast, simply to document that a phenomenon occurs, case studies and nonprobability samples are often adequate.
 For comparisons of different populations, probability samples drawn from each group are desirable but not necessary and rarely feasible.
 Hence, researchers often rely on nonprobability samples that have been matched on relevant characteristics (e.g., educational level, age, income).
 Some groups are sufficiently few in number - relative to the entire population - that locating them with probability sampling methods is extremely expensive or practically impossible.
-In the latter cases, the use of nonprobability samples is often appropriate; when numerous studies with different samples reach similar conclusions, we place greater confidence in those conclusions scientist identifies limitations or qualifications to a study's findings (whether the scientist's own research or that of a colleague), or when she or he notes areas in which additional research is needed, this should not necessarily be interpreted as a dismissal or discounting of the research.
-Rather, critiques are part of the process by which science is advanced.
+In the latter cases, the use of nonprobability samples is often appropriate; when numerous studies with different samples reach similar conclusions, we place greater confidence in those conclusions than when they are derived from a single study.
+We therefore rely as much as possible on empirical findings that have been replicated in multiple studies by different researchers.